apm256/herbstluftwm-scripts/README.md

 * Attribute: The mark of a tag is available (i.e. to be displayed on the panel) with the following attribute: `tags.*.my_mark`

-* Use case example: allow easy access to dynmaic tags created with `addtag.sh`.
+* Use case example: allow easy access to dynamic tags created with `addtag.sh`.

 * Source: [mark-tags.sh](mark-tags.sh)